PhilipMcGaw/kicad_template_common/README.md

     cd my_new_project
     git init
     git submodule add git@github.com:PhilipMcGaw/kicad_template_common.git common

-If you want a slightly easier path… you can make use of my kicad template; navigate to the KiCad documents folder,

-    * Mac: ~/Documents/KiCad/7.0/template/
-    * Windows:
-    * Linux:

-git clone ssh git@github.com/PhilipMcGaw/kicad_template

 #### Step 2

 This step creates a file used by git to filter out unneccesary files being archived.